jmrnilsson/Nitre/Itertools/README.md

 This is a reimagination of Pythons popular Itertools module for C#.
-Albeit LINQ provides syntactically beautiful expressions, there is still a few things that Itertools does really well and makes sense in C#.
-Some these features already exists in the System.Linq-namespace and consequently such implementations will simply be accessible as an alias in Itertools.
+Albeit LINQ provides syntactically simple expressions there is still a few things that Itertools does really well and makes sense in C#.
+Most of those things seem to evolve around the use of tuples or infinite collections.
+Features for enumerables are already decently covered in the `System.Linq-namespace`.

 This app requires [.NET core ^1.0](https://www.microsoft.com/net/core).

-List of features ported is listed bold.
+List of features ported is listed.

 Nr | Method | Implemented
 ------------ | ------------- | -------------